Hawaii Massage Therapist State Requirements

 Explore additional information and advice on pursuing a career as a massage therapist by referring to relevant resources or seeking guidance from the Hawaii Board of Massage Therapy.

 Making the right choice of massage school is a key factor for aspiring massage therapists in Hawaii, as it greatly influences their career path.
-Here are some reputable schools from different regions in Hawaii, each offering unique attributes:
+Here are some reputable schools from different regions in Hawaii, each school offering unique attributes:

 - Kapiolani Community College, Honolulu, HI: Offers a non-credit Massage Therapy Program focusing on hands-on practice, theory, and clinical experience, preparing students for the Hawaii State Board of Massage License Examination and the national MBLEx certification.